mcellteam/mcell/libmcell/documentation/generated/model.rst

 * | **add_vertex_move**

    * | object: GeometryObject
-     | Object whose vertex will be changed
+     | Object whose vertex will be changed.

    * | vertex_index: int
-     | Index of vertex in object's vertex list that will be changed
+     | Index of vertex in object's vertex list that will be changed.

    * | displacement: List[float]
-     | Change of vertex coordinates (in um), will be added to the current coordinates of the vertex,
+     | Change of vertex coordinates [x, y, z] (in um) that will be added to the current
-     | must contain exactly three floating point values.
+     | coordinates of the vertex.

-  | Adds a displacement for given object's vertex, only stored until apply_vertex_moves is called
+  | Appends information about a displacement for given object's vertex into an internal list of vertex moves.
+  | To do the actual geometry change, call Model.apply_vertex_moves.
+  | The reason why we first need to collect all changes and then apply them all at the same time is for performance
+  | reasons.

 * | **apply_vertex_moves**